River-Mochi/MagicHearse/README.md

 ## Credits
 - River-Mochi - current author/maintainer
-- Thanks to Wayze, the original author and pioneer of Magical Hearse
+- Thanks to Wayze, the original author and pioneer of "Magical Hearse" mod
 - Necko1996 - testing and feedback